emnify/product-docs/docs/portal/sims-and-devices/connected-devices.md

 ## Filter devices

 Filters are available for both the **Extensive** and **Plain** view of the **Connected Devices** table.
-These filters allow you to query devices based on one or more properties (for example, tags or the device ID).
+These filters allow you to query devices based on one or more properties (for example, assigned tags or the device ID).

 Select the filter you want to edit, enter a value, then press the `Tab` or `Enter` key.
 Once you've entered all the values you want to filter by, click **Apply**.